nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. System prompts the user to enter a command
+1. System prompts the Actor to enter a command
-2. User enters an add command with the task name into the input box.
+2. Actor enters an add command with the task name into the input box.
 3. System adds the task.
-4. System shows a feedback message (“Task <name> added”) and displays the updated list containing the new task on the interface.
+4. System shows a feedback message (“Task <name> added”) and displays the updated list.
 5. Use case ends.

 **Extensions**